For civil society organisations

 The allocation of funding is based on:

-Sida’s humanitarian partners
+Sida's current humanitarian partners

 Sida's humanitarian support is distributed between civil society organisations, the UN and the International Committee of the Red Cross (ICRC).
-The civil society organisations receiving support are:

 The Sida Database on Civil Society Projects